Pretorer/AmethystTravelling/README.md

   - optional translations are available with the resource pack: [Amethysttravelling-language-pack](https://github.com/Pretorer/Amethysttravelling-language-pack)

 ## Usage:
-To get the in-game manual, enter the command `/trigger Amethysttravelling.getManual`.
+To get the in-game manual, enter the command `/trigger AT.getManual`.

 ### Building
 To build a fast travel point, a 3x3 platform must be constructed from amethyst blocks.